stjomd/coinmates/README.md

 ## Running

 You will need Java JDK 17 and npm.
 In `/frontend`, install the dependencies by running `npm install`.
-In `/backend`, do the same by running `./gradlew build`.

 Then, in the respective directories, you can run the frontend with the command